Thursday, November 30, 2017

 Zook 'n Eggs - Zucchini and Eggs

 Now here's something easy, satisfying and economical that you can have for breakfast, brunch or dinner and is a perfect meal to fix during Lent, just increase the ingredients for the number of people you are feeding.
+Plus, this makes a great sandwich on a sub roll with some sliced provolone and put under the broiler briefly to give the cheese a little brown.

 I like using a large well seasoned cast iron skillet for this.